 What has your scholarship enabled you to do?

 My scholarship has enabled me to explore the world with the sponsored study aboard experience.
-I had the opportunity to enrich myself culturally while studying abroad in England this past summer and become a true twenty-first century learner equipped with global knowledge and experience.
-It was the adventure of a lifetime and I wouldn't trade it for the world.
-My scholarship has also given me the opportunity to attend college, with my thoughts focused on my current education along with what's next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
-However, one of the best things that my scholarship has enabled me to do is get acquainted with a group of nineteen other EC Scholar students that I get to call my family for the next four years.
+I had the opportunity to enrich myself culturally while studying abroad in England for the past two summers and become a true twenty-first century learner equipped with global knowledge and experience.
+My scholarship has also given me the opportunity to attend college with my thoughts focused on my current education along with what's next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
+However, one of the best things that my scholarship has enabled me to do is get acquainted with a group of eighteen other EC Scholar students that I get to call my Pirate family.

 What special undergraduate research opportunities have you experienced at East Carolina University?

 Last year, I got to immerse myself in undergraduate research, along with another fellow EC Scholar, under the guidance of Dr. Mitchell in the College of Human Ecology.
 We focused on a unique learning platform called VizZle, which is a visual learning computer program aimed to improve the performance of children with autism based on their IEP goals.
 For the research project, we met with Pitt County school officials and teachers to work on implementing this program into self-inclusive classrooms across the Pitt County school system.